-All Member and Corporate Management Team decision reports and reports seeking authorisation for a Key Decision to be made by an officer must include a section within the report for comments from the Borough Treasurer and Borough Solicitor.
+All Member and Corporate Management Team decision reports must include a section within the report for comments from the Borough Treasurer and Borough Solicitor.

 It is the responsibility of the report author to ensure that any report contains these comments from the Borough Treasurer and Borough Solicitor prior to publication of the report.